 He was also the Finance Officer of the Junior Researcher Programme (2017 – 2019) and the Senior Finance Officer (2019 – 2020).

 Augustin was also active in the local community in his town of Zaprešić.
 For three consecutive years (2015 – 2018) he was the President of the Association of Students of the City of Zaprešić, where he initiated the process of revitalization of the association after a longer period of inactivity and secured funding for the association’s projects.
 Through the local student association, he also initiated the processes of improvement of the scholarship system in Zaprešić and lowering of the public transport fee for students.
 He was also a member of the local Youth Council (2017 – 2020) and was one of the delegates of his town’s Youth Council to the Coordination of Youth Councils of Republic of Croatia.
-Still today he sits in the Management board of the Youth centre “CeZaM”, another association from Zaprešić.
+From 2018 until 2023 he was in the Management board of the Youth centre “CeZaM”, another association from Zaprešić.

 Augustin graduated in 2018 on the topic of “Psychometric analysis of the usability of the lower asymptote parameter in graded response model for detecting socially desirable responding”.